anishaislam8/Opening-the-Valve-on-Pure-Data/methodology/Revision History Extraction and Populating the Database/revision history and populate the db.md

     - **Hash** (TEXT): SHA-256 hash value of the content of the revision of the PD file
     - **Content** (TEXT): Content of the revision of the PD file

     Next, we use the `extract_revisions.py` file.
-This python file will extract the revisions for each PD files for all the projects, parse the contents of the revisions of the PD files, and populate the `Revisions` and `Contents` table accordingly.
+This python file will extract the revisions for each PD file for all the projects, parse the contents of the revisions of the PD files, and populate the `Revisions` and `Contents` table accordingly.
 Note that, the file name and the revision of the PD file name is formatted to replace the , to \_COMMA\_.

 2. `Authors`, `Commit_Messages`, `Content_Parents`, `Projects`: Run the `add_remaining_tables.py` file for inserting these tables in the database.